38th (Welsh) Heavy Battery, Royal Garrison Artillery: Cambrai

 Third Army was planning a new offensive (the Battle of Cambrai) which would not involve XVII Corps, so a number of 60-pdr batteries were transferred to the attacking corps: two sections of 38th (W) Hvy Bty left for IV Corps' area on 3 November.
 The remaining section continued 'sniping' at enemy movements and working parties on XVII Corps' front.
-The two transferred sections joined 54th HAG on 16 November, when the artillery reinforcements were moving into concealed positions.
+The two transferred sections joined 54th HAG on 16 November, when the artillery reinforcements were moving into concealed positions.Third Army planned to send a mobile HAG comprising one 60-pdr heavy battery and one 6-inch howitzer siege battery forward with each attacking infantry division.
+54th HAG temporarily consisted of 39th (W) Hvy Bty and 303rd Siege Bty and was ordered to prepare to move forward with 51st (Highland) Division.

 For this operation Third Army was employing new artillery methods.
 To ensure surprise there was no preliminary bombardment, nor pre-registration of guns, but their targets had been accurately surveyed.
 The guns had all been calibrated, and batteries were equipped with guns that had identical characteristics and would fire together.
 The CB batteries would not attempt to destroy enemy batteries, but only to neutralise them.
+While 303rd Siege Bty was given barrage tasks for the first hours of the attack, 38th (W) Hvy Bty was given a 'special task' (the nature of which is unknown today).
 At Zero hour on 20 November, the 60-pdrs opened with gas shell, and then switched to hitting known German reserve areas while the 6-inch guns continued CB fire.
 On III Corps' front the infantry assault, led by hundreds of tanks, was a stunning success, but for IV Corps the picture was less good.
 As soon as the neutralising fire lifted off the German field batteries, they manned their guns, pulled them out of their pits and engaged the British tanks as they crossed the Flesquières ridge, destroying a number.
-As a result, despite starting well, 51st (Highland) Division became badly held up.
+As a result, despite starting well, 51st (H) Division became badly held up.
+Although 51st (H) Divisional Artillery's field batteries did move forward on 20 November, any plans to send the mobile HAG forward for the exploitation phase had to be abandoned.

 Over the following days IV Corps became involved in bitter fighting in the villages and woods.
-Plans to send up HAGs of one 60-pdr and one 6-inch howitzer battery with each infantry division during the exploitation phase of the offensive had to be abandoned.
 On 27 November a hastily organised attack was made by Guards Division on Bourlon village and Fontaine-Notre-Dame.
-Although the divisional field artillery was reinforced, its only heavy artillery support was 54th HAG, with one 60-pdr battery (38th (W) Hvy Bty) and one 6-inch howitzer battery, which had no time to register their targets.
+Although the divisional field artillery was reinforced, its only heavy artillery support was 54th HAG with 38th (W) Hvy Bty and 303rd Siege Bty, which had no time to register their targets.
 Although the divisional commander had asked for the heaviest possible bombardment, Bourlon was left untouched because it was thought that survivors of earlier attacks might be sheltering there.
-The 60-pdrs were directed to fire instead on the road approaches to the German positions.
+The 60-pdrs of 38th (W) Hvy Bty were directed to fire instead on the road approaches to the German positions.
 With its feeble artillery support, the attack of 27 November was a failure resulting in heavy casualties for the Guards.